 To qualify for Portugal’s D8 Digital Nomad Visa, applicants must prove they earn at least four times the Portuguese minimum monthly wage (RMMG).

-For 2025, the RMMG is set at €870 (official decree), meaning the minimum monthly income required is €3,480.
+For 2026, the RMMG is set at €870 (official decree), meaning the minimum monthly income required is €3,480.
 This ensures applicants can sustain themselves without relying on local employment.
+For many digital nomads, Portugal consistently ranks high in quality of life for expats, with a safe environment and accessible healthcare.

 The Portuguese “means of subsistence” rules outline the acceptable ways to demonstrate sufficient funds.
 Income proof must be consistent, traceable, and in line with your remote work or freelance activity.